500px/legacy-api-documentation/authentication/presigned_post.md

     }
 ```

 To upload, simply make a POST request to `presigned_post['url']` (eg. 'https://s3.amazonaws.com/photos.500px.net').
-The body should contain the contents of `presigned_post['fields']`, followed by the file to be uploaded in the `file` field.
+The body should contain the contents of `presigned_post['fields']` (NOTE: the order matters, you need to supply the `fields` in the exact same order you receive it), followed by the file to be uploaded in the `file` field.
 ***

 ## Return format